milesj/packemon/website/docs/build.md

 ## How it works

-When the build process is ran, Packemon will find all viable packages within the current project and generate build artifacts.
+When the build process is ran, Packemon will find a viable package within the current directry and generate build artifacts.
 A build artifact is an output file that _will be_ distributed with the npm package, but _will **not** be_ committed to the project (ideally git ignored).